exakat/exakat/docs/Rules.rst

 ##############

-Arguments that are tested with `'instanceof <http://php.net/manual/en/language.operators.type.php>`_ gain from making it a Typehint.
+Arguments that are tested with `instanceof <http://php.net/manual/en/language.operators.type.php>`_ gain from making it a Typehint.

 .. code-block:: php